eyalFischel/SmartSaver/CONTRIBUTING.md

 - Please keep PRs small and focused on a single feature or change, with discreet commits.
 Use multiple PRs if need be.
 - If you're thinking of adding a feature via a PR please create an issue first where it can be discussed.
+- if it a bug fix your branch name should be BUGFIX/...
+- if it is a feature your branch name should be Feature/....

 **Great Bug Reports** tend to have: